-Vistagen Therapeutics, Inc., a Nevada corporation (which may be referred to as Vistagen, the Company, we, our, or us), is a late stage biopharmaceutical company aiming to transform the treatment landscape for individuals living with anxiety, depression and other central nervous system (CNS) disorders.
+Vistagen Therapeutics, Inc., a Nevada corporation (Vistagen, the Company, we, our, or us), is a clinical-stage biopharmaceutical company aiming to transform the treatment landscape for individuals living with anxiety, depression and other central nervous system (CNS) disorders.
 We are advancing therapeutics with the potential to be faster-acting and with fewer side effects and safety concerns than those currently available.
-Our pipeline includes six clinical-stage product candidates, including five investigational agents belonging to a new class of drugs known as pherines, in addition to AV-101, an oral prodrug of an antagonist of the glycine site of the N-methyl-D-aspartate receptor (NMDAR).
-Pherines are neuroactive nasal sprays with an innovative rapid-onset mechanism of action (MOA).
+Our pipeline includes six product candidates with clinical-stage experience, including five investigational agents belonging to a new class of drugs known as pherines, in addition to AV-101, an oral prodrug candidate of 7-chloro-kynurenic acid (7-CI-KYNA), which is a potent and selective full antagonist (i.e., inhibitor) of the glycine coagonist site of the N-methyl-D-aspartate receptor (NMDAR).
+Pherines are neuroactive nasal sprays with an innovative mechanism of action (MOA).
 They activate chemosensory neurons in the nasal cavity which selectively modulate key neural circuits in the brain without requiring systemic absorption or direct activity on neurons in the brain.
-AV-101 inhibits the activity of the ion channel of the NMDAR but does not block it, unlike approved NMDAR antagonists having significant side effects.
+AV-101 inhibits the activity of the ion channel of the NMDAR but does not block it, unlike approved ion channel-blocking NMDAR antagonists which have significant side effects.

-Our goal is to develop and commercialize, on our own or with strategic partners, a broad range of innovative therapies for neuropsychiatric, neurological and neuroendocrine disorders where current treatment options are inadequate to meet the needs of millions of patients in the U.S. and worldwide.
+Vistagen's goal is to develop and commercialize, on our own and with strategic partners, a broad range of innovative therapies for neuropsychiatric, neurological and neuroendocrine disorders where current treatment options are inadequate to meet the medical needs of and improve the lives of millions of individuals affected by CNS disorders in numerous pharmaceutical markets worldwide.